opencog/atomspace-agents/README.md

 moves atoms from RAM to disk, and then frees up RAM.
 How should that work?
 Well, it's surprisingly ... tricky.
 One could stick a timestamp on each Atom (a timestamp Value) and store the oldest ones.
-But this eats urp RAM, to store the timestamp, and then eats more RAM to keep a sorted list of the oldest ones.
+But this eats up RAM, to store the timestamp, and then eats more RAM to keep a sorted list of the oldest ones.
 If we don't keep a sorted list, then we have to search the atomspace for old ones, and that eats CPU.
 Yuck and yuck.

-Every time a client asks for an Atom, we have to update the timestamp (like the access timestamp on a unix file.)
-So, unix files have three timestamps to aid in decision-making - "created", "modified" and "accessed".
+Every time a client asks for an Atom, we have to update the timestamp (like the access timestamp on a Unix file.)
+So, Unix files have three timestamps to aid in decision-making - "created", "modified" and "accessed".
-This works because most unix files are huge compared to the size of the timestamps.
+This works because most Unix files are huge compared to the size of the timestamps.
 For the AtomSpace, the Atoms are the same size as the timestamps, so we have to be careful not to mandate that every Atom must have some meta-data.